cisco/elsy/docs/templates.md

 ## Supported Templates

-The following subsections list the templates that lc provides.
+The following subsections list the templates that elsy provides.
 The `mvn` and `sbt` templates are the most widely used, all other templates have limited known use (at this time), so may require some improvement.